axeljm0/axeljm0/README.md

 <br>

 - Apassionate Self-taught Ful-Stack developer
-- Software Engieering Student and Computer Science Student
+- Software Engieering and Computer Science Student
-- Playing CTF's at spare time
 - Currently learning Web Development by Self
 - I’m currently open for an Intern or a new job opportunity